Cesare Dell'Acqua: Life and career

-In 1873 Dell'Acqua participated at Universal Exhibition in Vienna and also exhibited in London the following year.
+In 1873 Dell'Acqua participated at the Universal Exhibition in Vienna and also exhibited in London the following year.
 This resulted in international commissions for his work.
 At the end of his career, he settled in Brussels, where he completed numerous paintings for use as book illustrations.
 In addition to historical themes, Dell' Acqua also painted many female subjects dressed in traditional Greek and oriental costume.

 Dell'Acqua died in Ixelles on 16 February 1905.

 Work

-His paintings are included in a number of public collections, including: the Museums of Brussels, Antwerp, Trieste and Bruges.
+His paintings are included in a number of public collections, including the Museums of Brussels, Antwerp, Trieste and Bruges.
 While he is primarily noted for his historical works, he also painted Orientalist subjects.